 3. Fractional Bylaws

-As soon as is practicable after registration of the fractional scheme, the fractional corporation mus adopt fractional bylaws and will register these bylaws with the Land Registrar.
+As soon as is practicable after registration of the fractional scheme, the fractional corporation must adopt fractional bylaws and will register these bylaws with the Land Registrar.
 The fractional bylaws regulate the control, management, administration, use and enjoyment of the fractional parcel and of the fractional interests contained in the scheme and the expenses in relation to the parcel and the scheme.
-Because, at the outset, the applicant for fractional registration (the developer) will be the owner of all of the fractional interests, he will have 100% control of the fractional corporation and can therefore control the terms of the bylaws that are adopted.
+Because, at the outset, the applicant for fractional registration (the developer) will be the owner of all of the fractional interests, he will have 100% control of the fractional corporation and can, therefore, control the terms of the bylaws that are adopted.

 4. Contents of Bylaws